RandomHashTags/swift-htmlkit/README.md

 <img src="Benchmarks/img/throughput_dynamic.png">

 ### Conclusion
-This library is the clear leader in performance & efficiency with 75x less instructions and 3x better performance _at minimum_ __for static pages__.
-The performance improvements are less drastic when using dynamic pages, but are still noticeable (I am actively researching and testing improvements).
+This library is the clear leader in performance & efficiency.
+Static webpages offer the best performance, while dynamic pages still tops the charts (I am actively researching and testing improvements for dynamic pages).

 ## Contributing
 Create a PR.